ducin/ducin.dev/posts/ddd-speaking-ubiquitous-language.md

 - while coding frontend,
 - while writing or executing tests and so on.

-The language is used everywhere.
-But watch out: **everywhere within the team only**.
+The language is used everywhere: code, docs, discussions, etc. But watch out: **everywhere within the Bounded Context**.

 ## Ubiquitous Language is local, not global